Privacy Policy - Jennifer Pirtle Psychotherapy

 D. How Long I Keep Your Notes

-I will retain your contact details and brief content notes for the duration of our work together and for up to 7 years after our professional relationship ends, in line with UKCP guidelines.
+I will retain your contact details and clinical notes for the duration of our work together and for up to 7 years after our professional relationship ends, in line with UKCP guidelines.

-Your assessment form, including contact details, will be safely disposed of after 7 years.
+Your intake form, including contact details, will be safely disposed of after 7 years.

 Supervision notes will be kept for up to 7 years after supervision ends and then safely disposed of.